 Assistance Based On Need (ABON) is assistance provided under a program which uses income as a factor of eligibility and is funded wholly by a State.
-(If a program uses income to determine payment amount but not eligibility, it is not ABON.)
+If a program uses income to determine payment amount but not eligibility, it is not ABON.
 Assistance Based on Need is EXCLUDED from income.

-(Note that State supplementary payments made to refugees are considered to be ABON even if the Federal government reimburses the State).
+(Note that State supplementary payments made to refugees are considered to be ABON even if the Federal government reimburses the State.)

-In short, ABON is excluded from income and IBON is counted as income dollar for dollar unless excluded under PASS or by statute.
+In short, ABON is excluded from income and IBON is counted as income dollar for dollar values excluded under PASS.

-0388.15.10 AFDC Under a PASS
+0364.15.10 FIP Under a PASS

-AFDC payments under a PASS are excluded.
-However, AFDC payments are based on need; and, unless excluded under a PASS, are counted dollar for dollar as income.
+Family Independence Program (FIP) payments under a PASS are excluded.
+However, FIP payments are based on need; and, unless excluded under a PASS, are counted dollar for dollar as income.

 The \$20 general income exclusion does not apply to this income.

-AFDC makes a payment to family unit rather than to an individual.
+The Family Independence Program makes a payment to family unit rather than to an individual.
 The payment is frequently referred to as a grant.
-An individual who meets the eligibility requirements for AFDC and SSI may choose the program under which s/he prefers to receive benefits.
-However, if the individual receives SSI, s/he may no longer be included in the AFDC grant.
+An individual who meets the eligibility requirements for FIP and SSI may choose the program under which s/he prefers to receive benefits.
+However, if the individual receives SSI, s/he may no longer be included in the FIP grant.

-0388.15.15 Foster Care Payments
+0364.15.15 Foster Care Payment